 3.3.
 Cut non-essential expenses

-Review your spending to find areas to trim, like dining out or streaming subscriptions.
-Switch to affordable alternatives, such as cooking meals at home or enjoying free community events like library storytime.
+Review your spending to find areas to trim, focusing on nonessentials like dining out or streaming subscriptions.
+Switch to affordable alternatives, such as cooking meals at home or enjoying free resources at community events like library storytime.
 For example, swapping takeout for home-cooked dinners saved Lisa $100 monthly, which she redirected to savings.

 3.4.
 Build a small emergency fund